 Trouble walking or talking.

 Make sure you know what to do if your child's symptoms worsen.
+Always have his or her asthma medicines available to use in case of a flare-up.
 If your child does not get treatment immediately during a flare-up, he or she could stop breathing, or even die.